Most likely causes - Staff pressing the iPad Sleep button, Cash ups on all iPads not being done daily, iPad full, Network/router struggling

 If you've tried the above and you are having ongoing issues, get in touch to discuss next steps.
 Wi-fi networks can get overloaded and you may need to look into options to strengthen this part of your till system - to get the posBoss software, payment terminals and printers working smoothly.

-See below also for more advanced troubleshooting (to give to you IT or network tech if you have one)
+See below also for more advanced troubleshooting (to give to your IT or network tech)

-Is there anything else running on the network that may be taking up the bandwidth (e.g. closed circuit cameras, streaming audio)
+Is there anything else running on the network that may be taking up the bandwidth (e.g. closed circuit cameras, streaming audio like SONOS)

 Are you getting IP address conflicts or any other issues within the network.